 We bind to ourselves the strong name of the Trinity, entering into community, unity, interaction, and having interconnection with their interdependence.
 We thank you for being invited to approach and experience this hospitality.
 Let us remember and know that we are welcomed by the Trinity: Father, Son, and Holy Spirit. ~ Mark Condy

 This I Believe:

 Because We Believe:

 The Trinity is believed to represent the Father, Son, and Holy Spirit, and this phraseology is familiar to us, heard at our baptism.
-The thought of being welcomes or adopted into the family of God.
+This is when we are welcomed into the church, but bigger that this, we are being welcomed or adopted into the family of God.
 We are invited to be part of the community the church and of the community of the Trinity.